Castle of Shikigami

 ) are also available, but only in Japan

 .
-The entire series also saw Japan-only PC ports, however a Fan Translation
+The entire series also saw Japan-only PC ports.
+There was a Fan Translation

 A Character Sheet